Endless Love (2014 American film): Plot

-Jade escapes to find David at a restaurant where he's eating with his friend Mace, who secretly invited Jenny.
-Jade suddenly turns up, assumes the worst and upset, drives off and gets into an accident.
-At the hospital, Hugh gives Harry a restraining order to keep David away from Jade...who has suffered only minor injuries.
-Upon leaving the hospital, she tries to contact David - having realized he was never unfaithful to her and never would be.
-But his dad won't allow it because of the restraining order.
+Hugh lies to Jade and says that David has abandoned her, but Jade doesn't believe him and escapes in the family car.
+David meets Mace at a diner, who has secretly invited Jenny to join them, reminding David that he had friends and a life before he and Jade started dating.
+Jade walks in as Jenny attempts to get close to David, assumes he is cheating, and storms out of the restaurant.
+Jade and David have a fight which ends with Jade driving off and getting into an accident.
+At the hospital, Hugh gives David's father a restraining order to keep David away from Jade.
+Jade tries to contact David, having realized he hadn't been unfaithful, but David's father won't allow it due to the restraining order.
 Over the next few months, David and Jade each try to see other people; but both are unhappy.

-David runs into Anne at a bookstore, and she tells him she admires his and Jade's love.
-She arranges for David to meet Jade at the airport when she comes home for the holidays.
-They reaffirm their love and Jade plans to go off with David that night, while Anne confronts Hugh about his obsession with destroying David's life; including Hugh never sending her college recommendation letter for him.
+David runs into Anne at a bookstore, where she tells him she admires his and Jade's love and arranges for them to meet.
+They reaffirm their love and plan to run away that night; meanwhile Anne confronts Hugh about his obsession with destroying David.

-At home, Hugh reams Keith and Sabine for listening to records from Chris's collection.
-Keith seconds his mother's sentiments regarding what losing Chris has done to Hugh.
-Then Keith announces he is moving in with Sabine, and Anne opts to join them.
-Hugh then finds Jade preparing to leave with David; who is waiting outside.
-He charges in a rage, knocking over a lit candle on the way and furiously attacking David.
-Jade rushes to his defense, proclaiming that it was Hugh, not David; who tore the family apart.
+At home, Hugh fights with Keith, who announces he is moving in with Sabine, and Anne opts to join them.
+Hugh then discovers Jade preparing to leave with David and charges outside, knocking over a lit candle and attacking David.
+Jade rushes to his defense, proclaiming that it was Hugh, not David, who tore the family apart.

 The defeated Hugh goes back inside, discovering the fire started in Chris's room.
-Jade and David see the house in flames, so he rushes back in to save Hugh, who is struggling to gather up Chris' possessions.
+David runs in to save Hugh, who is struggling to gather up Chris' possessions.
 When David falls unconscious, Hugh drops everything and helps him to safety instead.
-Outside, they put aside their differences while waiting for medical help.
+Outside, they put aside their differences while waiting for medical attention.